stefanavey/aveytoolkit/README.md

 ```

 ## Where do I start? ##
-For a detailed description of the functions in this package, see the reference manual ('aveytoolkit.pdf') in the `Source` tab.
+For a detailed description of the functions in this package, see the [reference manual](https://bitbucket.org/spa23/aveytoolkit-r-package/raw/default/aveytoolkit.pdf)

 ## Who do I talk to? ##